Creating Your Business Plan Made Easy!

 Writing a business plan is really just a mechanical process.
-The reason it seems so hard is most people haven’t answered 2 critical questions before they start — “what” and “why”.
+The reason writing a business seems so hard is most people haven’t answered 2 critical questions before they start — “what” and “why”.
 The first question “what” gives you the target that you’re shooting for.
 The second question “why” gives you the compelling business reason to do the “what”.
 It’s your drive; your motivation!

-Before you can begin writing your plan you must answer these 2 questions from 3 distinct perspectives or dimensions.
-I call these the 3-dimensions of your vision.
-There is no set order to these dimensions, but you need all 3 or your vision will be incomplete and less effective.
+Before you can begin writing your business plan you must answer these 2 questions from 3 distinct perspectives or dimensions of your vision.
+There is no set order to these dimensions, but you need a clear understanding of all 3 or your business plan vision will be incomplete and less effective.

 The first dimension is the external factors that affect your business.
 These external drivers are things outside of your control such as customers, vendors, government regulations, industry standards, etc. You must understand the dynamics of these drivers and how affect your business before you can begin writing an effective business plan.
 They will definitely affect your “what and why”, in fact they might even define them for you!

 Next, is the internal dimension.
 This dimension relates to your current business operation.
-Understanding how your business operates right now is critical because you cannot begin defining changes for the future if you do not what makes it work now.
-In fact, if you start changing things without knowing this first you can do serious damage!
-Often people will change things that work, and forget things that are broke.
+Understanding how your business operates right now is critical because you cannot begin defining changes for the future if you do not what makes your business work right now.
+In fact, if you start changing things without knowing where you are currently first you can do serious damage!
+Often people will change things that work, and forget things that are broken.
 You’re shooting at the target blindfolded without understanding your internal dimension.

 © 2007, 2005, Dino Eliadis, Inc, All rights reserved